PEAK-Legacy/Trellis/README.txt

   cells, attributes, or other data structures (apart from local variables)

 * Action rules that send data on to other systems (like the screen, a socket, a database, etc.).
-This code may appear in ``@trellis.action`` rules, or it can be "application" code that reads results from a finished trellis calculation.
+This code may appear in ``@trellis.observer`` rules, or it can be "application" code that reads results from a finished trellis calculation.

 The first and third kinds of code are inherently order-dependent, since